Fiona Murden BSc, MA, MSc, CPsychol, AFBsS

 Over the last 2 years she has combined this with a focus on sharing psychological principles with a broader population.
 She is on a mission to use her knowledge and expertise to make our lives just a bit better, easier, and healthier.
 Fiona believes passionately that psychology can be an invaluable resource – part of an everyday toolkit we have available to help understand our own and others’ behaviour and positively influence it.
 She launched Dot-to-Dot as a body dedicated to this.

 Other written work by Fiona includes a recent medical paper with Professor Peter Brennan discussing emotional resilience in healthcare.
 She also co-authored a paper with Professor Peter Kinderman, President of the BPS and Policy Advisor Kathryn Scott entitled ‘Making Better Decisions: How understanding our psychology can stop us falling into the bias trap.’ which was presented at all of the political party conferences in October 2016.
 Her chapter ‘The Brains Behind Business: Cutting Edge Neuroscientific Research and it’s Application to Business Psychology’ was published in Business Psychology in Action.
 She also wrote a scientific paper as a result of her Masters research in 2006 entitled Age, Aerobic Fitness, Executive Function, and Episodic Memory which is published in the European Journal of Cognitive Psychology.

-Fiona has appeared in:
+Fiona has appeared in/on:

 “Fiona is an engaging and thoughtful speaker, and manages deftly to mobilise her audience by translating complex neuroscientific themes into readily digestible concepts.
 The talk she gave recently to our members and guests on The Psychology of Failure was a fascinating insight into countering the many cognitive barriers that needn’t be barriers (!) and she brought the audience round with a healthy dose of good humour too.”